resource11-guests/next-react-course-cna/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Database

+Here is the [PostgreSQL database quickstart](https://console.neon.tech/app/projects/blue-mode-99101789/quickstart ).
+Using Neon for hosting since that is what Vercel Postgre|SQL uses under the hood, yet I want to take advantage of the better pricing model Neon uses for hobby accounts (10 databases).
+Vercel currently limits you to one database on their hobby tier.